aslakhei/eduwallet/README.md

 ### browser-extension

 Contains a React-based web application that serves as the student interface for the EduWallet system.
-It's structured as a modern single-page application that provides students access to their academic records wallet.
+It's structured as a modern Chrome extension application that provides students access to their academic records wallet.

 ### cli